 She’s led girls through the wilderness on two continents; now Senator Mobina Jaffer has guided a bill through the Senate on behalf of an organization close to her heart.

 “Girls Guides of Canada has had a tremendous impact on the woman I am today,” Senator Jaffer explained.
 “There’s no doubt that girls need an organization like it now more than ever.”

-Senator Jaffer is helping the Girl Guides chart its future through Bill S-1001, the Girl Guides of Canada Act, which would replace the charity’s century-old founding documents to reflect its modern role.
+Senator Jaffer has helped the Girl Guides chart its future through Bill S-1001, the Girl Guides of Canada Act, which replaces the charity’s century-old founding documents to reflect its modern role.

-But why do the Girl Guides need the Senate to pass legislation about it?
-Why does Parliament need to intervene so directly in the affairs of a private organization?
+But why did the Girl Guides need the Senate to pass legislation about it?
+Why did Parliament need to intervene so directly in the affairs of a private organization?

 Read on to learn more about the legislative phenomenon known as a private bill, and how a century of history led Bill S-1001 to be introduced in the Senate.

 The path towards the bill started in Kenya in the 1930s.

 “Guiding is in my DNA,” Senator Jaffer said.

 Her mother grew up as a girl guide and worked with Lady Olave Baden-Powell in Kenya, who was married to Robert Baden-Powell, the founder of the Boy Scouts and Girl Guides.
 Guiding was one of the only activities available for girls at the time and held the allure of adventure.

 “I truly believe her leadership skills came from that,” Senator Jaffer said.
 “We were raised in a place with very few resources.
 Guiding was our way to get involved.”